 These are the things I'm achieving so far (and still trying to improve)

 Reducing my footprint

-- walking or using public transport whenever practicable; trying to combine tasks when I have to use my car; trying to attract customers who are having their ceremony closer to my base in Teignmouth, by offering a shorter distance-based discount.
+- walking or using public transport whenever practicable; trying to combine tasks when I have to use my car; trying to attract customers who are having their ceremony nearer to my base in Teignmouth, by offering a closeness-based discount.